ibm-cloud-docs/hpc-ibm-spectrumlsf/deploying-lsf.md

     Click **Save** to save your configuration options.
 9. Click **Validate**.
    {{site.data.keyword.cloud_notm}} projects run a Code Risk Analyzer scan that includes a [supported set of {{site.data.keyword.compliance_short}} rules](/docs/code-risk-analyzer-cli-plugin?topic=code-risk-analyzer-cli-plugin-cra-cli-plugin#terraform-scc-goals).
-It checks controls that are part of the {{site.data.keyword.spectrum_full_notm}} deployment and that {{site.data.keyword.cloud_notm}} projects support.
+It checks controls that are part of the {{site.data.keyword.spectrum_full}} deployment and that {{site.data.keyword.cloud_notm}} projects support.
 Any extra controls that are not included in the list of supported {{site.data.keyword.compliance_short}} rules are not checked when you validate the configuration.

    Provide a comment to approve the validation and proceed to deployment.
 10. Click **Deploy** to proceed with the deployment.
 Deploying the deployable architecture can take several minutes.
 You are notified when the deployment is successful.
-Optionally click **View resources** from the **Summary** tab to see details about the deployed {{site.data.keyword.spectrum_full_notm}} project.
+Optionally click **View resources** from the **Summary** tab to see details about the deployed {{site.data.keyword.spectrum_full}} project.

 When deployed, you can then access your deployed environment.